DivisionRaiD/Server-Banners/README.md

 Description: Server banner images for COD2, MW1/2/3, WAW, GTA-SAMP and soon also Minecraft.
 Click http://momo5504.square7.de/banner.html to generate a banner.

+Info: You modified my code, feel free to request a pull :D

+Credit:
+	PHP.net as a helpful resource
+	PixelDemon/alexdahlem for his amazing gdlib tut
+	BlooDONE for his background watermark
+	aG`Avail for the online generator (http://momo5504.square7.de/banner.html)
+	icedream for the api
+	Richard Perry for some LGSL images and his commenting system^^

 License:
 	Copyright (C) 2013 momo5502 <MauriceHeumann@googlemail.com>